2023: Shun violence, use PVC to elect your choice candidate, Enugu Speaker, Nwoye urges youths

 All they have to do is to go and get their voters card and cast their vote to select and elect person of their choice that is the major role they will play and make sure that, that day there is no violence.

-“Anybody that advises you to disrupt the election, tell the person to bring his son to go together, if they give you money to disrupt the election, hold the money and cast your vote to the right person of your choice,” he advised.
+“Anybody that advices you to disrupt election, tell the person to bring his son to go together, if they give you money to disrupt election, hold the money and cast your vote to the right person of your choice,” he advised.